SysKitTeam/docs-trace/installation-and-configuration/office-365-connection-details.md

 - AzureAD
 - Microsoft.PowerApps.Administration.PowerShell

-In addition to this SysKit Trace uses [Office365DSC](https://github.com/microsoft/Office365DSC) but it is not installed as a module available to the user.
+In addition to this, SysKit Trace uses [Office365DSC](https://github.com/microsoft/Office365DSC) but it is not installed as a module available to the user.

 ## SysKit Trace Azure AD Application
 When configuring SysKit Trace an Azure Active Directory Application will be created and pre-consented for the user to collect the data from the tenant.
 This enables us to consume all of the APIs provided by Microsoft in a standard and well defined way.
 It also enables us to use modern authentication including Multi-Factor Authentication.